HW5: CaterRing¶

 - Two objects are copies of each oher iff their attributes are copies of each other.
 They are said to be deep copies iff their reference-type attributes are also copies of each other, not aliases for the same object.

-are aliases for the same object, but
+In the following example, s and t are aliases for the same object, but

-is a copy of n
+m is a copy of n.

 Color s, t, m, n;